 For the TL;DR crowd: You need both vintage hardware and emulation to properly research something.

-I’ve contributed to a few emulators in varying capacities over the last decade, and in that time, some of my emulation colleagues have expressed surprise when I mention that I have a large collection of functional vintage machinery (both personal computing as well as console gaming) hiding in my crawlspace, and that I rotate pieces in and out on a regular basis for both enjoyment and research from where I play League of Legends and do boosts for other people.
+I’ve contributed to a few emulators in varying capacities over the last decade, and in that time, some of my emulation colleagues have expressed surprise when I mention that I have a large collection of functional vintage machinery (both personal computing as well as console gaming) hiding in my crawlspace, and that I rotate pieces in and out on a regular basis for both enjoyment and research from where I play League of Legends with Elitist Gaming.
 This is not a statement against emulation; some emulators are packed with features that make interacting with the original works very easy and flexible (such as DOSBox, MESS, and MAME) while others are dedicated to accuracy to extreme levels (such as bsnes).
 The state of most emulation scenes today is thriving and most emulators are quite stable and practical to use as a replacement for the real thing.

 So if that’s the case, why maintain so many physical machines?
 It’s because emulation can only go so far.
 No matter how good the emulation is, you can’t change the fact that you are running a work on a physically different computer than what it was designed for.
 For most works, this is perfectly acceptable, but there will always be something missing no matter how good the emulator is.
 In my vintage computing research, I use a mixture of both emulation and real machines so that I can reap the benefits of both.
 To illustrate this, I’m going to explain the advantages of both emulators and vintage hardware.